soft9000/SQLMate/README.md

 -- Soft9000.com

 P.S: Note that the DAO NO LONGER closes the connection after each operation.

+If you're into Python, you might also enjoy [PyDAO](https://github.com/soft9000/PyDAO).